 The primary function of the European Central Bank is to maintain price stability and safeguard the value of the Euro.
 The Governing Council defined price stability as inflation of under but close to 2%.
 Price stability is essential for spurring economic growth and job creation, which are core objectives of the EU.

 To ensure the robustness of the banking system, the ECB is responsible for banking supervision in all the EU member states.
 The European Central Bank carries out this function through the Single Supervisory Mechanism (SSM) that comprises the ECB and competent national authorities in the member countries.
-In respect of banking supervision, the ECB has the power to grant and withdraw banking licenses, conduct supervisory reviews and set higher capital requirements to counter any financial risks.
+In respect to banking supervision, the ECB has the power to grant and withdraw banking licenses, conduct supervisory reviews, and set higher capital requirements to counter financial risks.
 The ECB directly supervises 124 significant banks that hold 82% of the banking assets in the Euro area.